splunk/splunk-aws-cloudformation/README.md

 * Incorporates **best practices** for IT operations and Splunk administration
 * **Hides all complexity** behind setting up distributed Splunk infrastructure
 * **Extensible** and **customizable** templates to fit custom needs
-* **Accelerate** test drive & deployment time down to minutes
+* **Accelerates** test drive & deployment time down to minutes

 ## Usage ##

 The following Getting Started Guides walk you through launching your own fully functional Splunk cluster (1 search head, N indexers) in less than 30 min.
-You need to use an existing AWS account, and have the option to use either a GUI or a CLI.
-At the end of the guide, you will be able to access your new dedicated Splunk Search Head & Splunk Cluster Master.
+You need to use an existing AWS account, and you have the choice between using either a GUI or a CLI.
+At the end of the guide, you will be able to access your new dedicated Splunk servers via web browser or SSH.
 You'll also receive a list of IPs for your Splunk Indexers which you can use to configure your Splunk Forwarders `outputs.conf` to start sending data immediately.

 ## Getting Started using AWS Console ##
 The following is a step-by-step guide to create your own Splunk cluster using AWS CloudFormation console.<br/>